Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with many players reporting significant performance issues, including lag, crashes, and poor frame rates, particularly on lower-end systems.
-While some users noted improvements over previous titles like XCOM 2, others experienced severe bugs and inconsistent performance, leading to frustration.
-Overall, the game appears to be poorly optimized for a variety of setups, with a need for further patches to address these technical shortcomings.
+The optimization of the game has received mixed reviews, with many players reporting significant performance issues, including crashes, lag, and long load times.
+While some users noted improvements over previous titles like XCOM 2, others experienced severe bugs and inconsistent performance, particularly on lower-end systems.
+Overall, the game's optimization appears to be a major concern, with calls for further patches to address these issues.

 • “This game has very terrible optimization.”